ArchitSharma2357/waterbears/content/posts/pytorch08.md

 I want to stress that **"data"** in machine learning can be almost anything you can imagine.
 A table of numbers (like a big Excel spreadsheet), images of any kind, videos (YouTube has lots of data!), audio files like songs or podcasts, protein structures, text, and more.

-Machine learning is a game of two parts:
-1. Turn your data into a representative set of numbers.
-2. Build or pick a model to learn the representation as best as possible.

----

 ### Machine Learning is a Game of Two Parts:

 1. **Turn your data, whatever it is, into numbers (a representation).**
 2. **Pick or build a model to learn the representation as best as possible.**

 Sometimes one and two can be done at the same time.

----

 #### What if You Don't Have Data?